 Barcode fonts allow for printing barcodes from MS Windows, Mac, UNIX, AS/400 and a variety of other operating systems; TrueType, PCL LaserJet soft fonts, PostScript (type 1) Binary and ASCII versions are available for most symbologies.
-Implementing barcode solutions with IDAutomation fonts provides a high level of scalability with operating systems, applications and printer independence.
+Implementing barcode solutions with IDAutomation fonts provides a high level of scalability with operating systems, applications, and printer independence.
 For the use of TrueType barcode fonts for Windows, consider IDAutomation’s TrueType Font Package.

-Non-technical users should use the self-checking barcode fonts.
+Non-technical users should use self-checking barcode fonts.
 Self-checking fonts (such as Code 39 and Codabar) have checking code built-in so it is unnecessary to calculate check characters.
 Check characters are used in more dense symbologies so the barcode scanner can verify the barcode was scanned correctly.
 However, to help users integrate barcodes into applications, IDAutomation provides several font encoders and application add-ins to automatically format the start, stop and check characters to the barcode font.

 Printing from Microsoft .NET and Visual Studio Dotnet:

-Java programmers and web developers may wish to use IDAutomation’s Java Barcode Packages, which contain JavaBeans, applets and servlets.
-These Java products may be used on any operating system with a Java virtual machine to integrate automated bar-coding into internet applications, websites or custom Java applications.
+Java programmers and web developers may wish to use IDAutomation’s Java Barcode Packages, which contain JavaBeans, applets, and servlets.
+These Java products may be used on any operating system with a Java virtual machine to integrate automated bar-coding into internet applications, websites, or custom Java applications.

 If the desire is to print barcode labels, but not from an existing print process, consider IDAutomation’s barcode label printing software.
 However, it is best to integrate barcode technology directly into the business application if there is already a print process where the barcode is needed.
 To print to a thermal transfer label printer, consider NiceLabel software, which prints in the printer’s native language.